Beech Class – Year 3/4

 Welcome to Beech Class!

 Welcome to Beech class!
 We have such an exciting year ahead of us.
-Here is what we are learning about this half term.
+We hope that the information below gives you a good insight into what we will be doing this term.

-Our RE theme this half term is Gospel and our Big Questions are ‘What do Christians believe about the gospel?’.
+Our RE themes this half term are God, creation and fall and our big question is ‘What do Christians believe about God, creation and fall?’

 Weekly Home Learning Tasks